basicswap/.github/profile/README.md

 ## Contact Information

-For support or inquiries, get in touch with the community in the contributor [Matrix chat](https://matrix.to/#/#basicswap:matrix.org).
+For support or inquiries, get in touch with the community in the contributors [Matrix chat](https://matrix.to/#/#basicswap:matrix.org).

 ## Other Projects